 Students entering sixth grade will be issued devices at the beginning of the 2020–21 school year or when instruction returns to campuses.

-LISD understands that secondary families may not be able to pay the mLISD fee at this time.
+LISD understands that secondary families may not be able to pay the mLISD non-refundable security deposit at this time.
 As stated above, students who have not paid for the upcoming school year will still keep their devices over the summer until they return to campus.